Fired cop in fatal shooting of Jordan Edwards faces murder charge

 Oliver allegedly opened fire with the rifle, according to the warrant.
 The car later stopped and police found Edwards in the front passenger seat with a gunshot wound to the head.

-"The investigation into the death of Jordan Edwards will continue and does not conclude with the arrest of Roy Oliver," Urbina said in the statement.
+"The investigation into the death of Jordan Edwards will continue and does not conclude with the arrest of Roy Oliver," Dallas County sheriff's department spokesperson Melinda Urbina said in the statement.

 An attorney who represents the Edwards family, Lee Merritt, said after being notified by the district attorney of the murder charge the family is "relieved the justice system is working."